-- 1. The data may be opened and viewed (but not edited) using Data; Open Data File and then choose the file desired (or also, File; Open; select Data File; Ok). - 2.
-You may create graphs using Data; Create New Graph... and perform various analysis functions Using Data; Analyze a Selected Data Range or create a quick summary of the data using Data; Data File Summary.
+- The data may be opened and viewed (but not edited) using Data > Open Data File and then choose the file desired (or also, File > Open > select Data File > OK). - You may create graphs using Data > Create New Graph... and perform various analysis functions Using Data > Analyze a Selected Data Range or create a quick summary of the data using Data > Data File Summary.
 The data file can also be clipped using the Extract a Range of Data - 3.
-The data can be Exported as a comma separated variable file (.CSV) for viewing or further analysis in other applications such as spreadsheets.
+The data can be Exported as a comma separated value file (.csv) for viewing or further analysis in other applications such as spreadsheets.